arorabharat/Leetcode/binary-tree/notes/prompt-revision.md

 13. Write a method to get lowest common ancestor of two nodes in a binary tree in JAVA ?
 14. Write a iterative method to find a node in a binary search tree in JAVA language ?
 15. Write a recursive method to find a node in a binary search tree in JAVA language ?
+16. Write a method to do return level order traversal of binary tree in JAVA language ?